 Students are introduced to concepts, issues and techniques related to designing website interfaces using a variety of tools.
 Study includes HTML, CSS, and JavaScript.
 Students cannot receive credit for both CIS 416 and CSCI 416.

-Prerequisite: CSCI 157 or CIS 301.
+Prerequisite: CSCI 157 or or CSCI 211 or CIS 301.

 Offered: Spring.